-Tami Matthews, Supervisor of Related Services, 517-541-8723, tmatthews@eatonresa.org
+Kelly Hager, Assistant Superintendent for Special Education, 517-541-8723, khager@eatonresa.org

 Any student who believes that they have been subjected to discrimination or harassment by another student, board member, staff, vendor, volunteer, contractor, administrator or other person doing business with the District, should immediately report the behavior or communication to one of the identified Title IX Coordinators.
 A formal complaint must be filed in person, by mail or email prior to the District proceeding with an investigation under its Title IX Grievance Procedure.
 A formal complaint will be promptly addressed by the Title IX Coordinator.
 Supportive measures will be considered and offered to both parties and the Title IX Coordinator shall provide information to the Complainant about the Title IX Grievance Procedure and their rights in that process.